sailscastshq/docs.sailscasts.com/docs/git-vibe/getting-started.md

 curl -fsSL https://raw.githubusercontent.com/sailscastshq/git-vibe/main/install.sh | bash
 ```

+## Install the skill too

-If you are using Codex skills too, install the skill alongside the CLI:
+If you use Codex, install the Git Vibe skill alongside the CLI.
+The CLI creates the Git lane.
+The skill teaches the agent how to behave inside it.

 ```sh
 npx skills add sailscastshq/git-vibe